EwhaGlab/neuro_explorer/README.md

 ```

 ## Citaion
 Good luck with your projects!
-Please cite our paper if you think **Neuro-Explorer** is helpful for your research work.
+Please cite our paper if you think **neuro_explorer** is helpful for your research work.

 ```
 K.M.
 Han and Y.J.
 Kim, "Neuro-Explorer: Efficient and Scalable Exploration Planning via Learned Frontier Regions,"